henrik42/extended-lisp-reader/README.md

 	       [:record [:unquoted-field "fred"] [:unquoted-field "fox"]]
 	       [:record [:unquoted-field ""]]]

-Now you can transform this AST and generate the result.
-In this case we do this within one funtion but you may as well separate those two logical steps:
+Now you can transform this AST and generate the result (using https://github.com/killme2008/defun).
+In this case we do this within one funtion but you may as well separate those two logical steps (this transformation is silly -- TODO: generate XML instead of CSV to make it a little more usefull)

 	(defun/defun xform
 	  ([[:file & es]] (clj-walk/postwalk xform es))